 In association with IIC Chapter Singapore

-The IIC’s well respected annual Asia Telecom & Media Forum returns, albeit online.
-Regulators and policy makers from across the region will discuss the initiatives taken in response to the pandemic and how that will translate into objectives and priorities in 2021 and beyond.
-Addressing the connectivity and usage gaps laid bare by the pandemic will be the starting point for discussions focusing on infrastructure, capacity building to accelerate digital transformation for all, privacy, cybersecurity and trust post COVID-19, online platform responsibilities, content and online video – lock-down learnings, innovation & governance to support the digital and creative economies.
+The IIC’s well respected annual Asia Telecom & Media Forum returned, albeit online.
+Regulators and policy makers from across the region discussed the initiatives taken in response to the pandemic and how that will translate into objectives and priorities in 2021 and beyond.
+Addressing the connectivity and usage gaps laid bare by the pandemic was the starting point for discussions focusing on infrastructure, capacity building to accelerate digital transformation for all, privacy, cybersecurity and trust post COVID-19, online platform responsibilities, content and online video – lock-down learnings, innovation & governance to support the digital and creative economies.

 Registration is now open – please click on the link on the right to complete your registration.

 If you feel the delegate fee may be a barrier to attending this event, please contact us at email@example.com